paulo-herrera/PyTable/README.md

 #Col[0003]:                   ec 	   i< 	 00000004
 #================================================================================

-# Alternatively, one may want to loop over columns and print their content indiviually
+# Alternatively, one may want to loop over columns and print their content
 for c in t: c.print()
 ```

-do something with the stored data, e.g. sort/filter/transform, and write the new table
+then, do something with the stored data, e.g. sort/filter/transform or write
-to a file.
+the new table to a file.

 ```
 t.save(dst=path-to-file, sep=",")